 Just as important, because we are value orientated, we’ve avoided some of the big blow ups on the ASX, which have occurred at the so-called “growth” end of the market, which relies on momentum.
 When the music stops, it’s often carnage.
 We’ve seen turbulence with WiseTech Global (WTC), which got smacked but it’s climbed back up.
 Other “growth” stocks that haven’t rebounded include Domino’s Pizza (DMP), BigUn (BIG), GetSwift (GSW), Technology One (TNE), iSelect (ISU), Blue Sky Alternative Investments (BLA).
 Even the vet pet business Greencross (GXL) is down 32% this year.

-Value investing is all about investing for growth, but paying depressed value prices.
+Value investing is all about investing for growth, but paying depressed value prices for the stocks you buy.
 Under the Radar Small Caps is the one place where you can always find opportunities to do that.